AnnahGerletti/learning_ruby/into_to_ruby.md

 ! => Bang
-Bang methods are considered dangerous they ulter the method, can also be applied to any method
+Bang methods are considered dangerous they ulter the method, can also be applied to any method A bang returns a nil not a string

 Start methods (functions) with a def and it ends with an end